AxelUser/blog/content/posts/004-deconstructors/index.md

 }
 ```

-As you see, `GetMostFrequentWord` returns unnamed tuple, and you can access its field via `Item1` and `Item2`:
+As you see, `GetMostFrequentWord` returns unnamed tuple, and you can access its fields via `Item1` and `Item2`:
 ```csharp
 static void Main(string[] args)
 {